coshinen/blog/_posts/2019/2019-01-20-Just-A-Kiss.md

 comments: true
 category: 译文集
 tags: Lyrics
+excerpt:
-excerpt: Lying here with you so close to me.
-It's hard to fight these feelings when it feels so hard to breathe.
-I'm caught up in this moment.
-I'm caught up in your smile.
+  Lying here with you so close to me<br>
+  It's hard to fight these feelings when it feels so hard to breathe<br>
+  I'm caught up in this moment<br>
+  I'm caught up in your smile
 ---
 ![own the night](https://is2-ssl.mzstatic.com/image/thumb/Music123/v4/9b/01/10/9b01105e-4822-c47a-8c2f-f9ef49105f10/source/600x600bb.jpg){:.border}